javierjulio/javierjulio.github.io/_recipes/paella.markdown

 ---
 layout: post
 title:  Paella
-description: This is my mother's recipe for paella.
-Its not very different from the typical dish just made with a lot of sofrito.
-One of my favorites!
+description: This is my mother's recipe.
+Not too different from the traditional dish, just made with a lot of sofrito.
 date:   2015-08-02 16:59:02
 ---

-This is my mother's recipe for paella.
-Its not very different from the typical dish just made with a lot of sofrito.
-One of my favorites.
+This is my mother's paella recipe.
+Not too different from the traditional dish, just made with a lot of sofrito.
 Make sure to serve with plenty of lemons!

 ### Ingredients